sohailreddy/WindFLO/README.md

 The WindFLO model incorporates the following advancements:

 * Local terrain elevation is modeled.
-* The atmospheric wind velocity is modeled using the Log-Law and the Power-Law.
+* The atmospheric wind velocity is modeled using the Log-Law, the Power-Law and Deaves-Harris model.
 * Six different analytical wake models are available
 * Four different wake merging schemes are available
 * The properties of each turbine (diameter, height, power curve, etc.) can be different.